 Hofner T-20 Bass Guitar (Spanish-made 500/2 "Club" model) (Owned by Santiago Azpilicueta Garcia)

 The T-21 was Keller's version of the famous Hofner 500/1 Violin Bass.
-It appears in Spanish price lists fairly soon after the commencement of the "D-Series" solid guitars, probably during 1964 when the fame of the Beatles was spreading around the World.
+It appears in Spanish price lists together with the T-20 from 1966 onwards, when the fame of the Beatles had become well established around the World.

 Pickups fitted were Type 511 "Staple" with the word "Super" impressed into the chrome cover.
 The control console was Spanish-made using Spanish components.
 Some T-20 examples have 21 frets instead of 22 as used on the German basses of the same period.